dibend/dibend/README.md

 #### About Me

-I'm a passionate software engineer interested in data science, artificial intelligence, cryptocurrency, and software and harware in general.
+I'm a passionate software developer interested in data science, artificial intelligence, cryptocurrency, and software and harware in general.

 I like to mine cryptocurrencies.
 You can view my mining stats at <a href="https://blastmining.net">BlastMining.net</a>